Focus on Targeting MET Alterations in Advanced NSCLC: A Webinar for Asian Physicians

 Seoul, South Korea

-Myung-Ju Ahn is a Professor of Hemato-Oncology at the Department of Medicine, Sungkyunkwan University School of Medicine, Seoul, South Korea.
-Her research interests include the development of predictive and prognostic markers for personalised lung cancer therapy.
+Myung-Ju Ahn, MD, PhD is a Professor of Hemato-Oncology at the Department of Medicine, Sungkyunkwan University School of Medicine, Seoul, South Korea.
+Her research interests include the development of predictive and prognostic markers for personalized lung cancer therapy.
 She has recently focused on early clinical trials for the development of drug discovery and repositioning of targeted drugs and the development of a non-small cell lung cancer (NSCLC) genome atlas.
 Professor Ahn received her medical and doctoral degrees from Hanyang University College of Medicine, Seoul, and completed her residency training at Hanyang University Hospital.
 She has held numerous research fellowships, including a postdoctoral research fellowship at the Memorial Sloan-Kettering Cancer Center, New York, US, and has authored over 300 cancer research publications.

 Chien-Chung Lin, MD, PhD